sethtrain/raven-clj/README.md

             (interfaces/stacktrace (Exception.))))
 ```

-Plese refer to [Building the JSON Packet](http://sentry.readthedocs.org/en/latest/developer/client/index.html#building-the-json-packet) for more information on what
+Please refer to [Building the JSON Packet](http://sentry.readthedocs.org/en/latest/developer/client/index.html#building-the-json-packet) for more information on what
 attributes are allowed within the packet sent to Sentry.

 ## Ring middleware